We use many types of figures of speech almost every day

-In the image, Ella has illustrated twenty-seven figurative terms.
+In the image, Ella has illustrated twenty-seven figurative language terms that are a mixture of metaphors and similes.
 I wonder if you can identify all of them.

 At first glance, it looks like an easy puzzle to solve.
 But once you get past identifying the first ten to fifteen idioms, it gets a little more difficult.
 She has been very cunning indeed.
 Perhaps, as cunning as a fox.

 A figure of speech cartoon by Ella Baron

 Unfortunately, I couldn’t find an answer list for each of the 27 figures of speech examples represented in the cartoon.
 Perhaps Ella prefers to play her cards close to her chest, and leave a little mystery by keeping an ace up her sleeve.